Recital

 Overview

 The Recital Universal .NET Data Provider provides connectivity to the Recital Database Server running on any supported platform (Windows, Linux, Unix, OpenVMS) using the RecitalConnection object.
+The Recital Universal .NET Data Provider supports a connection string format that is similar to the SQL Server connection string format.

 Name Default Description